 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the basic financial statements of the Authority.
 The accompanying financial statements have been prepared assuming that the Authority will continue as a going concern.
-As discussed in Note 13 of the financial statements, the Authority has a loan outstanding including accrued interest totaling \$38,360,998 to the North Carolina Escheat Fund.
-The maturity date of the loan has been extended to October 1, 2011.
+As discussed in Note 13 of the financial statements, the Authority has a loan outstanding including accrued interest totaling \$23,173,823 to the North Carolina Escheat Fund.
+The maturity date of the loan is October 1, 2012.
 The current amount of operating cash held by the Authority is not sufficient to pay the balance due to the North Carolina Escheat Fund and as such, substantial doubt about the Authority's ability to continue as a going concern exists.
 In addition, if the Authority declares bankruptcy, funding received to date from the Federal Aviation Administration (the "FAA") may be required to be paid back.
-As of June 30, 2010 the Authority's amortized potential liability to the FAA was approximately \$17.4 million.
+As of June 30, 2011 the Authority's amortized potential liability to the FAA was approximately \$15.8 million.
 These conditions raise substantial doubt about the Authority's ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of these uncertainties.

-How Scilles CAR, RIC
+How Scille CAR RIC

-Durham, North Carolina December 29, 2010
+Durham, North Carolina December 29, 2011